-The above diagram (Figure 9) demonstrates the process of removing the Thing from the Thing Directory.
+Figure 3-4 demonstrates the process of removing a "Thing" from the Thing Directory.
 The user needs to get a list of things registered in Thing Directory as mentioned in the previous diagram and then can select a list of the device to delete.
-After confirmation, for each thing, GUI sends one by one POST requests with Thing id as parameter.
+After confirmation, for each thing, the GUI sends one by one POST requests with Thing id as parameter.
 When the operation is completed, the user gets a message with success or errors that have occurred.